 Do I Have to Pay Tax on Money Transferred to the UK?

-There are a number of factors influencing whether or not you pay tax on bank transfers to the UK.
+There are a number of factors influencing whether or not you pay tax on bank transfers to the UK (whether you receive money from abroad using a bank, a currency broker or via a multi-currency account).

 Your residency status in the UK is the first major factor influencing whether or not you will have to pay tax.
 If you are deemed a resident of the UK then chances are you will have to pay tax on your foreign income (note the term ‘income’ as how the money is derived is another important factor we’ll touch on later, savings will not be taxed though interest earned on savings could).
 If you are deemed a non-resident of the UK then you will not need to pay UK tax on your foreign income.
 Though if you have a permanent residency elsewhere, you’ll likely have to pay tax in this jurisdiction.